qLVN/adcConcept/README.md

 In the definitive version, a full coverage of Tomorrow and proper UI (No web wrapper) are planned.

 There are no plans to make this work on other iOS versions such as iOS 7.
-Although it might work on iOS 5 versions and maybe older one, not tested.
+Although it might work on iOS 5 versions and maybe older ones, although not tested.